jjrom/resto/README.md

 or in whatever directory accessed through web server Alias configuration.
 The latter case is prefered (see Apache configuration part below for Alias configuration)

-To install RESTo launch the following script
+To install resto launch the following script

         # Note : RESTO_TARGET should not exist - it will be created by deploy.sh script
         export RESTO_TARGET=/your/installation/directory